SKYWOWDYH/SyncG/Readme.md

 # SyncG

-SyncG is a tool designed for generating synthetic datasets.
+SyncG is a tool designed for generating synthetic analogy gauge datasets.
 This repository provides both pre-built datasets and the original scripts to generate your own customized data.

 ## 💾 Pre-built Dataset